-Oil and Filter Change
+Engine Oil Oil and Filter Change

-- 12. Place shop towels beneath the oil filter.
-Using an oil filter wrench, turn the filter counterclockwise to remove it. - Using a clean dry cloth, clean the filter sealing surface on the crankcase. - 14.
+- 9. Place shop towels beneath the oil filter.
+Using an oil filter wrench (available from your Polaris dealer), turn the filter counter-clockwise to remove it. - 10.
+Using a clean dry cloth, clean the filter sealing surface on the crankcase. - 11.
 Lubricate the o-ring on the new filter with a film of fresh engine oil.
-Check to make sure the o-ring is in good condition.
+Check to make sure the o-ring is in good condition. - 12.
+Install the new filter and rotate it clockwise by hand until the filter gasket contacts the sealing surface, then turn it an additional 1/2 turn.